StarnightLibrary/starnight/docs/articles/internal/listeners.md

 A listener method will only be called if the dispatched event matches the method perfectly, with two exceptions:

 1. @Starnight.Internal.Gateway.Events.Inbound.DiscordUnknownInboundEvent: Listeners handling this event will be called whenever Starnight failed to deserialize to any known event.
-2. @Starnight.Internal.Gateway.IDiscordGatewayEvent: Listeners handling this type will be called *every time any event is fired.*
+2. @Starnight.Internal.Gateway.Events.IDiscordGatewayEvent: Listeners handling this type will be called *every time any event is fired.*

 ## Calling Order and Phases